Hello all from Cockatoo, Melbourne, Australia and thank you for having a look at my "Biography".

 Progress in P.R of China.
-At the time of writting this update to my biography, the Chinese government has introduced some changes and a new Ham Radio Association has been formed in China called the Chinese Radio Amateur Club (CRAC) and it is now possible for foreigners to get an amateur radio licence in the P.R. of China, as everything can be done via email, but at this time still no recipical aggreement is in place, so you have to go through this application process.
+At the time of writting this update to my biography, the Chinese government has introduced some changes and a new Ham Radio Association has been formed in China, now called the Chinese Radio Amateur Club (CRAC) and it is now an easy process for foreigners to get an amateur radio licence in the P.R. of China, as everything can be done via email, but at this time, there is still no recipical aggreement is in place, so you have to go through this application process.

 Hope to catch you on 160 (Top Band) soon.